petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/expression-builder-validations-reference.md

 ## Date Fields

 Liferay provides the following operators and functions for Date fields.
-You can use any Date field as an argument.
-You can also set date values for comparing with your date field (e.g., `2020-03-19`).
+You can use any Date field as an argument or parameter.
+Additionally, you can enter fixed date values (`"yyyy-MM-dd"`) for comparing with your date field (e.g., `2020-03-19`).

 ### Compare Dates

-Checks if a date field's value is the same as a set value.
-If the field does not match the date, it returns `false`.
+Checks if a date field's value is the same as the parameter.
+If the field does not match the parameter, it returns `false`.

 ```
-compareDates([dateField], [yyyy-MM-dd])
+compareDates([dateField], [parameter])
 ```

 ### Condition (with Date)

 Checks if user input meets one or more conditions and returns a Boolean value.
 This function works like `if` statements.
 Each expression includes at least one `condition` (e.g., `dateFieldName == 2020-01-01`) and returns `true` or `false`.
-You can add multiple conditions to the same expression and determine a return value if none of the conditions are met (e.g., `dateFieldName == 2020-01-01, dateFieldName != 2022-01-01, true, false`).
+You can add multiple conditions to the same expression and determine a return value if none of the conditions are met (e.g., `dateFieldName == 2020-01-01, dateFieldName != 2022-01-01, true, false`). <!--TASK: Update Example-->

 ```
 condition([condition], [return-value])